cmaspi/extension/captchaDefeator/README.md

 ### ~~2.
 Tutorial for firefox~~
 **the support for firefox has been removed**
 ## Filling Feedback
-To fill the feedback, click on the extension in extension bar, then
+To fill the feedback, click on the extension in extension bar, then select from one of many categories and click fill

 ### How this extension works?